 StoryWalk® was created by Anne Ferguson of Montpelier, VT and has developed with the help of Rachel Senechal, Kellogg-Hubbard Library.
 It is an outdoor reading experience whereby a children’s book is deconstructed,and the pages of the book are laminated and placed on wooden stakes or in permanent kiosks along a walking trail.
 Get children excited about reading by visiting a Fairfax County Public Library StoryWalk®.

-Walk through the library and read "I'm the Biggest Thing in the Ocean?" by Kevin Sherry.
+Walk through the library and read "Five Little Ducks" by James Dean.
 As children walk along the StoryWalk® windows they can use a checklist to answer to questions along the way.
 Checklists can be picked up at the information desk.

 For daily activities related to reading, check out the Library of Virginia’s Family Literacy Calendar at http://daybydayva.org/.